 I never got sick of driving past them, and had to pull over the car to get out and take photos a few times.
 The purple flower against the backdrop of Iceland’s already gorgeous landscape is just perfection.

-Another great restaurant I visited in Reykjavik is Cafe Loki.
+Another great restaurant I loved in Reykjavik is Cafe Loki.
 Try the smoked trout on Rye Bread with creamy eggs – it’s heavenly.
 This restaurant is right across from Hallgrímskirkja, a famous church in Reykjavik.
 Cafe Loki has a lovely outdoor seating area in front of the restaurant where you can enjoy the church views.
 It’s so beautiful with the flowers blooming in the summertime.

 Iceland is one of the world’s best places to go whale watching, as the ocean surrounding it is a bountiful feeding ground that attracts twenty-three species of whales.

 While Minke whales can be seen all-year round, Humpbacks, Orcas and Sperm only come during the summer months from April – October.
 If you want to maximize your chances of seeing a variety of whales, June is an excellent time to go whale watching in Iceland.